hackclub/pm/README.md

 -------------------------------------------------------------------------------

-**NOTE**: The sprint discuss on 05/18/15 has been cancelled.
+**NOTE**: The sprint discuss on 06/08/15 has been cancelled.
 Join us in #hackedu on freenode in the meantime.
+We'll have our next sprint discuss on 06/15/15.

 -------------------------------------------------------------------------------